mustafauysal/wp-git/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Super duper WordPress theme for geeks.
+WP-Git is a WordPress theme for GitHub lovers.

 == Description ==

-This theme looks like github.
+WP-Git is a WordPress theme for GitHub lovers.
+It offers similar features with WordPress way.

 == Installation ==